Security scare as France's Macron accosted by protesters

 Leftist leader Jean-Luc Melenchon said Macron should have been more "cautious" as "a president walking in the Tuileries where there are so many people should expect to come across detractors".

+But government spokesman Gabriel Attal said on Wednesday the incident underlined Macron's "absolute openness to dialogue", pointing out that his opponents often criticise him for being too distant from the people.

+"The president of the republic can leave the Elysee, and fortunately so," Attal said of the official presidential residence.

-Macron is seen repeatedly urging the group to "be cool," while taking time to listen to some of their gripes.
+In the video, Macron is seen repeatedly urging the group confronting him to "be cool" while taking time to listen to some of their gripes.

 He said he understood their "feeling of injustice" but in response to complaints about alleged police abuses, he pointed out that "there are also violent people among yourselves".

-"This is a public holiday, I am taking a walk with my wife, and you are heckling me," Macron tells one of them.
+"This is a public holiday, I am taking a walk with my wife, and you are heckling me," Macron tells one of them, referring to Bastille Day, a national holiday in France.

-The exchange ends with one protester thanking Macron for listening and saying: "I cannot even curse at him" as the president turns to leave.

-"All the better!" replied Macron, who had earlier presided over a Bastille Day ceremony.

 According to an official count, about 2,500 demonstrators and 1,800 law enforcement agents have been injured in weekly yellow vest protests that kicked off in November 2018.

-The rallies, which started as a protest against a loss of spending power and Macron's perceived contempt for the common man, often sparked tense confrontations with rioters causing damage to property and attacking officers.
+The rallies, which started as a protest against a loss of spending power and Macron's perceived contempt for ordinary people, often sparked confrontations and riots.

 Activists say two dozen civilians lost an eye as police used rubber bullets to quell the violence, and five lost a hand to stun grenades.